leggedrobotics/workflows/best-practices/cpp/README.md

 </tr>
 </table>

 Assume that erasing submaps can happen in many places in the client code.
-In case we have to for some reason use `std::vector<std::shared_ptr<Submap>>` inside `SubmapCollection`?
+What happens if we for some reason have to use `std::vector<std::shared_ptr<Submap>>` inside `SubmapCollection`?
 What if we have to use `std::list`?
 In the first version, lot of  clinet code will break since we have exposed implementation details in the public interface.

 ### Idioms